Work more efficiently with Microsoft 365 Copilot: Automate meetings and tasks

 But technology alone does not solve problems.
 The crucial question is: How are these queues monitored in practice?
 Only with real-time transparency can you ensure that customers are served in a timely manner and employees are not overloaded.

-Callers expect quick responses.
-Every additional minute in the queue increases the risk of them hanging up.
 Real-time monitoring makes it clear as soon as waiting times increase.
 Companies can react immediately before frustration arises.

 How many calls are currently waiting?
 Which queue is overloaded?
 How many employees are logged in and actually available?
 Real-time monitoring answers these questions immediately.
 This allows bottlenecks to be identified and resolved in a timely manner.